What is governance?

 Democracy supports good governance, yet there may be tensions among the various elements such as balancing participation and efficiency.
 Ensuring people’s voices are heard when addressing such challenges is part of good governance and in meeting the universal core value of democracy.

 Human rights and good governance

 There are close links between good governance and human rights.
 The characteristics of good governance guarantee civil, political, and socioeconomic human rights.
 Citizens are legally protected in relation to their property, personal security and liberty and are able to freely express views and influence the government for change without the fear of being arrested or discriminated against.

 When people are able to fully participate in government decision-making and to advocate for their rights to education, housing, health and an adequate standard of living, it leads to a robust and responsive government that is less likely to be susceptible to corruption and instability.

 Corruption, the abuse of one’s official position for personal gain, undermines good governance.
 It is increasingly recognised as the greatest obstacle to achieving sustainable development.
 Corruption undermines citizens’ trust in public institutions and offices of government, eroding the values of democracy.
 It increases costs for companies to do business, and decreases the tax revenues for governments to provide essential public services such as education, health clinics and clean water.

-Fighting corruption requires strong political will, an active civil society, a free press, freedom of information legislation and a strong, clean judicial system.
+Fighting corruption requires strong political will, an active civil society, a free press, freedom of information legislation and a strong, clean and independent judicial system.
 As well as a strong commitment from all levels of government and society, it takes time and resources to change behaviours and attitudes and for people in official positions to cease engaging in corrupt practices.